Cobo3/CommandSystem/README.md

 #### Manually
 Manually adding commands can prove useful when all you need is flexibility.
 However, it is tedious for large amounts or commands or when you just need a quick solution.
-It is the only of the three methods that allows for instance methods and the useage of delegates and MethodInfo.
-It is limited, however, in that it does not allow to directly acces properties or variables.
-To do that, it is advised to create a wraper delegate.
+It is the only of the three methods that allows for instance methods and the usage of delegates and MethodInfo.
+It is limited, however, in that it does not allow to directly access properties or variables.
+To do that, it is advised to create a wrapper delegate.

 Using this method, you first need to create the command and then add it to the CommandsManager.
 A command can be created using one of the different CommandType classes, depending on your needs.
 CommandTypes are separated between ActionCommands and FuncCommands, just like .NET delegates.